quangphuoc73/ASP.NET-MVC/README.md

 # Movies MVC
-Movies MVC is a project to learn and create basic database for a web application Movie
+Movies MVC is a project to learn and create basic database for a web movie application.
 ## Installation
-To run this project you need to install a few things:
+To run this project you need to install a few things below:
-- Install Visual studio 2019 Version 16.10
+- Visual studio 2019 Community Version.
-- Install entity framework 6 library in Visual Studio
+- Entity framework 6.
-- Install SQL Server 2019 Import And Export so that the visual studio code's commands can be passed in
+- SQL Server 2019 Express.
-- Install SQL Server Management Studio 18 to interact with the database
+- SQL Server Management Studio 18.
-## Instructions to open the application
+## Instructions
-- After the installation is complete.
-- You open the ASP.NET-MVC folder, then go to the ASP.NET-MVC folder and double click on ASP.NET-MVC.sln to open it with Visual Studio.
+- After the installation is completed, You open the ASP.NET-MVC folder, next you go to the ASP.NET-MVC folder and double click on ASP.NET-MVC.sln to open it with Visual Studio.
-- After it shows up with Visual Studio complete, click the Play button to build the program.
+- After showing up with Visual Studio complete, you click the Play button to build the program.
-- After compiling, wait a few minutes, it will show up on your web browser with MVC Movies applications
-- MVC Movies application you can add, delete, edit and view movie information as you want
+- You can interact with the MVC Movie application by adding, removing, editing and viewing movie information.
-- The database will be saved for the last change
+- The database will be saved for the last change.